James Neal (ice hockey)

-James Neal (born September 3, 1987) is a Canadian professional ice hockey winger who is currently an unrestricted free agent.
-He has previously played in the National Hockey League (NHL) for the Dallas Stars, Pittsburgh Penguins, Nashville Predators, Vegas Golden Knights, Calgary Flames, Edmonton Oilers and St. Louis Blues.
+James Neal (born September 3, 1987) is a Canadian former professional ice hockey winger.
+He played 14 seasons in the National Hockey League (NHL) for the Dallas Stars, Pittsburgh Penguins, Nashville Predators, Vegas Golden Knights, Calgary Flames, Edmonton Oilers, and St. Louis Blues.

-While playing junior ice hockey with the Plymouth Whalers of the Ontario Hockey League (OHL), he was selected in the second round, 33rd overall, by the Dallas Stars in the 2005 NHL Entry Draft.
+While playing junior ice hockey with the Plymouth Whalers of the Ontario Hockey League (OHL), he was selected in the second round, 33rd overall, by the Dallas Stars in the 2005 NHL entry draft.
 After one season with the Stars' American Hockey League (AHL) affiliate, the Iowa Stars, Neal played his NHL rookie year with Dallas in 2008–09.
 During his third NHL season, he was traded to the Penguins, where he played four seasons before being traded to the Predators.

-After three seasons with the Predators, Neal was selected in the 2017 NHL Expansion Draft by the Golden Knights.
+After three seasons with the Predators, Neal was selected in the 2017 NHL expansion draft by the Golden Knights.
 A free agent after one year in Vegas, Neal signed with the Flames in July 2018 before being traded to the Edmonton Oilers just over a year later, where he played two seasons.

 Playing career

 Minor

-Neal started in the CYO in Oshawa, grew up playing minor ice hockey for the Whitby Wildcats of the Ontario Minor Hockey Association (OMHA)'s Eastern AAA League.
+Neal started in the CYO in Oshawa, and grew up playing minor ice hockey for the Whitby Wildcats of the Ontario Minor Hockey Association (OMHA)'s Eastern AAA League.
 He played in the 2001 Quebec International Pee-Wee Hockey Tournament with Whitby.
 Among his minor hockey coaches was NHL and TSN broadcaster Bob McKenzie.
 His father, Peter, coached him for the major part of his minor hockey career.
 After his midget season, he was selected by the Plymouth Whalers in the third round, 80th overall, of the 2003 Ontario Hockey League (OHL) Priority Selection.
 Before joining the major junior ranks, he was assigned to the Bowmanville Eagles, a Junior A club of the Ontario Hockey Association (OHA), for the 2003–04 season.

 Junior

-Following his rookie season in the OHL, Neal was selected in the second round, 33rd overall, of the 2005 NHL Entry Draft by the Dallas Stars.
+Following his rookie season in the OHL, Neal was selected in the second round, 33rd overall, of the 2005 NHL entry draft by the Dallas Stars.
 Competing in his first NHL training camp, the Stars returned him to junior, where he recorded 21 goals and 58 points with Plymouth in 2005–06.
-Although Neal was returned again to junior following the Stars' 2006 training camp, he was signed by the club to a three-year, entry-level contract in late October 2006.
+Although Neal was returned to junior following the Stars' 2006 training camp, he was signed by the club to a three-year, entry-level contract in late October 2006.
 He recorded a junior career-high 27 goals and 65 points over 45 games in 2006–07.
 During the season, he was chosen to represent the Western Conference in the 2007 OHL All-Star Game and scored a goal.
 He also helped Plymouth win the OHL title, scoring the championship winning goal in overtime in Game 6 against the Sudbury Wolves.
 He led all tournament scorers with five goals in the Memorial Cup, held in Vancouver.